YassineLass/TP_TestLogiciel/README.md

 # TP_TestLogiciel
-this is a simple flask application with Javascript.
-I implemented 3 types of testin : unit Test, integreation Test and e2e Testing
+This is a simple flask application with Javascript.
+I implemented 3 types of testing : unit Tests, integreation Tests and e2e Tests
 ![Screeshot](app.png)
 ## Python Requirements
 To install needed requirements execute the command :